Murdim/church_and_state/README.md

 ### Non-Clerical Governments

-These governments use a separate compatibility mechanic from vanilla, defined in [`CNS_government_opinion_triggers.txt`](common/scripted_triggers/CNS_government_opinion_triggers.txt) and refreshed every 30 days.
+These governments use a separate compatibility mechanic from vanilla, defined with [scripted triggers](common/scripted_triggers/CNS_government_opinion_triggers.txt) and refreshed every 30 days.
 They are accepted by non-Order feudal vassals, and tribal vassals of the same culture, but not theocracies (except Isrealite ones for the King of Israel).

 Infidel taxes prevent Cosmopolitan religions from using Secular (instead of Pious) Feudal.
 They still have access to the "true" Pluralist governments.